Naima Khan Upreti: Career

 She lent her voice to many folk songs, theatre productions and radio programs of All India Radio.

 Until her retirement, she worked in Doordarshan and was a producer of a number of their television productions such as Krishi Darshan, coverage of Khajuraho Dance Festival etc. She also won a number of accolades such as a Lifetime Achievement Award from Natsamrat theatre group in 2010.

 She died on 15 June 2018 in Delhi, aged 80.

 Family

 Naima Khan Upreti was married to Mohan Upreti.

 Legacy

 Naima Khan Upreti and Mohan Upreti together sang many folk songs from Uttarakhand.
-The songs "Bedu Pako Baro Masa" and "O Lali Hausiya" were also recorded by HMV.
+The songs "Bedu Pako Baro Masa" and "O Lali Hausiya" were also recorded by His Master's Voice.

 Naima Khan Upreti also published a compilation of Muslim wedding songs in the book - Nagmati Rasm.

 She also contributed to the archives of Natarang Pratishthan.